 Section 18-95.3 describes the process by which existing properties may rezone to the MAC district.
 Designations may only be approved as a rezoning in accordance with Article 24 of Chapter 18, Zoning.
 The rezoning application must be accompanied by a site plan prepared per standards set forth in Article 25 and must include building elevations.
 The Board of Architectural Review (BAR) shall then review the proposal and make a recommendation regarding its compliance with requirements of Article 13.1.
-This recommendation will then accompany the application through the rezoning process, per requirements of Article 24.
-Following recommendation by the Planning Commission and approval of rezoning by Town Council, site plan approval per Article 25 also is required.
+This recommendation will then accompany the application through the rezoning process, per the requirements of Article 24.
+Following recommendation by the Planning Commission and approval of a rezoning by Town Council, site plan approval per Article 25 also is required.

-Departmental Recommendation : The Vienna Market rezoning and site plan meet the goals and objectives of the MAC.
+Departmental Recommendation: The Vienna Market rezoning and site plan meet the goals and objectives of the MAC.
 The applicant has been responsive to requested changes from both the Planning Commission and Board of Architectural Review, resulting in a pedestrian-friendly, high-quality redevelopment project that could serve as a model for MAC projects in the future.
-The Planning Commission held two public hearings to consider the project and voted 7 to 2 for approval of the project (Miller and Hendricks nay).
-Staff also recommends approval.
+Staff recommends the project move forward for a May 23, 2016 public hearing.

+Finance Recommendation: N/A

+Purchasing Recommendation: N/A

+Town Attorney Recommendation: Town Council may set a public hearing to receive public input and consider the proposed MAC rezoning in Town Council's discretion.

+Town Manager's Recommendation: I recommend Town Council set the public hearing date to consider the Vienna Market rezoning for May 23, 2016.

+Cost and Financing: N/A Account Number: N/A

+Decision Needed by This date: N/A

+PROPOSED/SUGGESTED MOTION

+"I move to set the public hearing date to consider the Vienna Market rezoning for May 23, 2016."

+Or

+Other action deemed necessary by Council.